cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Let P2's constraint matrix = $$ F $$ such that $$ Fy = f $$

-The only constraint we have at this time is that the sum of the strategies is 1 since they are a probability distribution, so E and F will just be vectors of 1's and e and f will $$ = 1 $$.
-In effect, this is just saying that each player has 64 strategies and should play each of those some % of the time and these %s have to add up to 1 since this is a probability distribution and probabilities always add up to 1.
+The only constraint we have at this time is that the sum of the strategies is 1 since they are a probability distribution (all probability distributions must add up to 1, for example the probabilities of getting heads (0.5) and tails (0.5) sum to 1), so $$E$$ and $$F$$ will just be vectors of 1's and $$e$$ and $$f$$ will $$ = 1 $$.
+In effect, this is just saying that each player has 64 strategies and should play each of those some % of the time (some will be 0) and these %s have to add up to 1 since this is a probability distribution and probabilities always add up to 1.

 In the case of Kuhn Poker, for **step 1** we look at a best response for Player 2 (strategy y) to a fixed Player 1 (strategy x) and have the following.
 Best response means best possible strategy for Player 2 given Player 1's fixed strategy.